youshido-php/GraphQL/README.md

 composer require youshido/graphql
 ```

-After the successful message, Let's check if everything is good by setting up a simple schema that will return current time.
+Having the previous step done you're ready to create your first GraphQL Schema and check if you've successful installation.
+Your simple schema will accept one request `currentTime` and response with a formatted time string.
-*(you can find this example in the examples directory – [01_sandbox](https://github.com/Youshido/GraphQL/examples/01_sandbox))*
+> you can find this example in the examples directory – [01_sandbox](https://github.com/Youshido/GraphQL/examples/01_sandbox).

+Create an `index.php` file with the following content:
 ```php
 <?php
 namespace Sandbox;